avifoxi/should-i-send-this/README.md

 ![Travis-CI](https://travis-ci.org/woolly-bear-caterpillars-2014/should-i-send-this.svg?branch=master)

+See it in action: [Should I Send This?](http://shouldisendthis.herokuapp.com)

 We've all sent regrettable emails.
 Get feedback before you push the button!
 With the **Should I Send This?** app, you can learn the following: